- Language Services

 While assisting our international clients, InText always relies on three pillars of our competitiveness:

-Despite a large geographical distance, Ukraine and Tajikistan are connected by many cultural links.
+Despite a large geographical distance, Ukraine and Denmark are connected by many cultural links.
 That makes it easy for us to find and select the best local talents for a wide range of linguistic tasks.